anasadeel01/Loan-App/README.md

-💰Loan Prediction & Management Web App
+💰LOAN PREDICTION & MANAGEMENT WEB APP

 A machine learning powered web application for loan prediction and decision support.
 The application combines a trained machine learning model with a web interface to process applicant information and generate loan related predictions.

 The project demonstrates the integration of machine learning, Python web development, model deployment, and a user facing web interface into a complete end-to-end application.

-🚀 Features
+🚀 FEATURES

 🤖 Machine Learning Prediction
 Uses a trained ML model to generate loan predictions.